jonmason/meta-arm/meta-arm-systemready/README.md

 [Arm SystemReady IR ACS version v23.03_2.0.0][], which is verified on the [`fvp-base`][] machine.

+## Build and Run

+To build the firmware for Arm SystemReady on the supported machines (take the `fvp-base` machine as an example):

+    kas build kas/fvp-base.yml:kas/arm-systemready-firmware.yml

+To run the Arm SystemReady ACS tests on the supported machines (take running Arm SystemReady IR on the `fvp-base` machine as an example):

+    kas build kas/fvp-base.yml:kas/arm-systemready-ir-acs.yml

+To run the Linux distributions installation on the supported machines (take installing openSUSE on the `fvp-base` machine as an example):

+    kas build kas/fvp-base.yml:kas/arm-systemready-linux-distros-opensuse.yml

+    kas shell \
+        kas/fvp-base.yml:kas/arm-systemready-linux-distros-opensuse.yml \
+        -c "../scripts/runfvp --verbose --console"

 ## Guidelines for Reusing and Extending

 Currently, this layer only supports the Arm SystemReady IR band running on the